 I can’t take all the credit for this recipe, I was laying in bed one night scrolling through buzzfeed and saw something similar.
 It sparked some salivating dreams and I woke up at 6am craving sweet potato pasta.
 I used to feel guilty because I thought I ate too many sweet potatoes.
 Then I used my friend Google and found a few excuses to eat them more.

 What is your favorite way to eat sweet potatoes?
 Leave me a comment because after all my recipes, I am running out of ideas.
 When you fall in love with this sweet potato pasta recipe, you can check out some of my other favorites:

 - Sweet Potato Breakfast Skillet

 I think I have talked about sweet potatoes enough, so I just want to take a second to say thank you.
 We all live in this world that is full of busy work and distractions, and I genuinely love and appreciate every comment you take the time to leave me.
-One of my daily habits is laying in bed and reading all the comments, tweets, etc that I get throughout the day.
+One of my daily habits is laying in bed and reading all the comments, snaps, etc that I get throughout the day.
 It’s an amazing feeling to fall asleep smiling every night so THANK YOU.

-Just in case you don’t know I am on twitter, you can follow me there too.
+Just in case you don’t know I am on Snapchat, you can follow me there too.
 No more small talk, time to make the bacon.
 Oh wait, I didn’t put bacon in this recipe but I guarantee you that if you do, I will come eat dinner with you :) Enjoy this sweet potato pasta.